julienlucas/fashion-style-recognition-mm-rag/README.md

 ### Stack
 - Python 3.12+
-- 💎 ConvNext (2020) deep learning model for clothes recognition
+- 👗 A dataset of 200 of Taylor Swift outfits
-- 🧠 Pixtral Large (MistralAI) vision model for fashion analysis
+- 💎 ConvNext Tiny deeplearning model (Pruned & Quantized in 8bits) for vectors clothes recognition from the dataset
-- A dataset of millions of Taylor Swift outfits
+- 🧠 Pixtral 12B (from Mistral AI) multimodal text & vision model for stylistic analysis

 ## Installation